8080labs/pyforest/README.md

 ## Scenario

-You are a Python Data Scientist.
+You are a Data Scientist who works with Python.
 Every day you start multiple new Jupyter notebooks because you want to explore some data or validate a hypothesis.

 During your work, you use many different libraries like `pandas`, `matplotlib`, `seaborn`, `numpy` or `sklearn`.
 However, before you can start with the actual work, you always need to import your libraries.